Home

 Largemouth Bass

 When it comes to bass fishing in the Everglades, largemouth bass reign supreme.
 These fish are abundant in the brackish and freshwater canal systems surrounding the Everglades.
-While trophy largemouths may not be typical, the sheer number of bass help to make up for it.
+While trophy largemouths may not be typical, the sheer number of bass helps to make up for it.
 Target bass around the plentiful vegetation, such as lily pads, cattails, and Kissimmee grass.

 Peacock Bass